 Known as ‘iceberg’ homes because of their inverted ratios above and below ground, these extravagant properties have become all the rage amongst the city’s wealthiest residents with a desire for urban space.

-A study by Newcastle University’s global urban research unit found 4,650 basements have been granted planning approval in some of the most affluent suburbs in the British capital.
+A study by Newcastle University’s global urban research unit found that 4,650 basements have been granted planning approval in some of the most affluent suburbs in the British capital.
 Further details revealed that plans for around 1,000 gyms, 456 cinemas, 381 wine cellars, 376 pools, 340 games rooms, 242 saunas or steam rooms and 63 underground garages were approved between 2008 and 2017.

 While many of these basement extensions are still in development or remain hidden from public view, we’ve managed to sniff out a few floorplans and photos of some of the most outrageous ‘iceberg’ homes you’ll find (or won’t find) in London.